Honduras Macaws

 I spent about a whole day exploring SPS.
 Like any capital, it has affluent gated areas as well as ghettos.

-Copan Ruinas Roadtrip
+Journey to the Mayan World: Copan Ruinas Roadtrip

 My guide Kerim and I left bright and early at 5 am to visit Copan, the famed Mayan ruin.